Dympes/Cleaner/README.md

 ## 📋 Overview

-Windows Cleaner is a console-based application that helps free up disk space by safely removing temporary files and system junk.
+Cleaner is a console-based application that helps free up disk space by safely removing temporary files and system junk.
 Built with C# and .NET Framework, it provides an efficient way to maintain your system's performance.

 <div align="center">
   <table>